 - A confirmation of inclusion report to ensure that specific criteria have been met by the transplant centre prior to including each donor-recipient pair in the LDKMR

 Summary of Arrangements for Paired/Pooled Donation (PPD)

 - Donor and recipient assessment and preparation for donation and transplantation as per UK Guidelines and local transplant centre protocol.
 For more information, see the British Transplantation Society Standards and Guidelines.

 - When assessment complete, donor and recipient registration with Organ Donation and Transplantation (ODT), NHS Blood and Transplant (NHSBT).
-Deadlines for registration of new pairs in the scheme are provided by Organ Donation and Transplantation (ODT) and circulated via named living donor co-ordinator (LDC) and histocompatibility and immunology (H&I) contacts in transplant centres.
+Deadlines for registration of new pairs in the scheme are provided by Organ Donation and Transplantation (ODT) (see current UKLKSS timetable) and circulated via named living donor co-ordinator (LDC) and histocompatibility and immunology (H&I) contacts in transplant centres.